Drakaniia/python-automation/README.md

 - Verify repository URL is correct
 - Ensure repository exists on GitHub

+**Folder navigator can't access directory**
+- Check directory permissions
+- Some system directories may be restricted

 ## Customization 🎨

 ### Change the Alias Name